fegyi001/osmgwc/README.md

 ## Download OSM data

 The data is freely available on GEOFABRIK's [download site](http://download.geofabrik.de/).
-For Hungary download the latest dataset in bz2 format from [here](http://download.geofabrik.de/europe/hungary-latest.osm.bz2).
+For Hungary download the latest dataset in bz2 format from [here](http://download.geofabrik.de/europe/hungary-latest.osm.bz2) (~200 MB).
 After download, extract it to a folder of your choice.
 Its extension is .osm and its size is about 2.5 GB.

 ## Create a new PostGIS database